publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schI/m__us_usc_t8_s1101.md

         (18) The term “immigration officer” means any employee or class of employees of the Service or of the United States designated by the Attorney General, individually or by regulation, to perform the functions of an immigration officer specified by this chapter or any section of this title.

         (19) The term “ineligible to citizenship,” when used in reference to any individual, means, notwithstanding the provisions of any treaty relating to military service, an individual who is, or was at any time permanently debarred from becoming a citizen of the United States under section 3(a) of the Selective Training and Service Act of 1940, as amended ([54 Stat.
 885][/us/stat/54/885]; [55 Stat.
 844][/us/stat/55/844]), or under section 4(a) of the Selective Service Act of 1948, as amended ([62 Stat.
 605][/us/stat/62/605]; [65 Stat.
-76][/us/stat/65/76]) \[50 U.S.C.
-App.
-454(a)\], or under any section of this chapter, or any other Act, or under any law amendatory of, supplementary to, or in substitution for, any of such sections or Acts.
+76][/us/stat/65/76]) \[[50 U.S.C.
+3803(a)][/us/usc/t50/s3803/a]\], or under any section of this chapter, or any other Act, or under any law amendatory of, supplementary to, or in substitution for, any of such sections or Acts.

         (20) The term “lawfully admitted for permanent residence” means the status of having been lawfully accorded the privilege of residing permanently in the United States as an immigrant in accordance with the immigration laws, such status not having changed.